Savior Complex

 I was following a crafting group.
 It took over my Facebook feed and threw up at least 50 posts a day.
 That was okay, but what really helped me decide to stop following them is this comment on almost every single post: “I made this; I know it’s not perfect; what do you think? positive comments only.”
 I don’t know why, but something about seeing that insecurity over and over just finally got to me.

 Thankfully, God is not insecure about His finished product (and He doesn’t make mistakes).
 He sees our lives from beginning to end.
 He sees our flaws borne from a sinful nature, and sometimes He rips into our lives to change the pattern (or allows it to happen), to make a “purer” person.
-It hurts, and changes can be time-consuming.
+It hurts, and sometimes those changes can be time-consuming.
 But ultimately, God knows what the final “product” will look like.
-If we allow our Father, who works His will in our lives with patience and perfect love, to make the adjustments needed, one day we will stand before Him a perfect, finished life.
-And we will get to hear Him say, “Well, done.”
+If we allow our Father–who works His will in our lives with patience and perfect love–to make the adjustments needed, one day we will stand before Him a perfect, finished life.
+And we will hear Him say, “Well, done.”

 It’s all about Him, y’all.
 May the work He does in my life cause me to show the world HIS workmanship.